 Our pupils are taught of the impact of online bullying and know how to seek help if they are affected by these issues.
 Pupils are also aware of where to seek advice or help if they experience problems when using the Internet and related technologies, i.e. parent/carer, teacher/trusted staff member, or an organisation such as Childline/CEOP report abuse button.

-Our pupils are taught to critically evaluate materials and learn good searching skills through cross curricular teacher models, discussions and via the ICT curriculum.
+Our pupils are taught to critically evaluate materials and learn good searching skills through cross curricular teacher models, discussions and via the Computing curriculum.

 Please click on the links below to see our school eSafety rules and acceptable user policies for EYFS and KS1 and KS2.